dimpu47/tf-gke-demo/README.md

 # tf-gke-domo

-This repository provides a demo of using Terraform to deploy resources on Google Kubernetes Engine (GKE).
+This repository provides a demo of using OpenTofu to deploy resources on Google Kubernetes Engine (GKE).
 The demo highlights key steps and configurations required for setting up a GKE cluster using Terraform and managing it effectively.

 ## Prerequisites